Shafaq-Juda/Intro-to-JavaScript-by-Scrimba/README.md

-This is the start of my JavaScript course by Scrimba.
-The first thing I am going to build is A Passdenger counter App.
+This is the Passenger Count Application I build using HTML, CSS and JavaScript only.